0xERR0R/blocky/docs/configuration.md

 ## Custom DNS

 You can define your own domain name to IP mappings.
 For example, you can use a user-friendly name for a network printer or define a domain name for your local device on order to use the HTTPS certificate.
+Multiple IP addresses for one domain must be separated by a comma.

 !!! example